elbywan/moongoon/README.md

 # moongoon

-An object-document mapper (ODM) for MongoDB.
+A MongoDB object-document mapper (ODM) library written in crystal which makes interacting with MongoDB or DocumentDB a breeze.

+Uses the [`mongo.cr`](https://github.com/elbywan/mongo.cr) library under the hood that relies on the official [`MongoDB C Driver`](http://mongoc.org)

 ## Installation